Mary-Ntim/Multi-Arm-Bandits/README.md

 To exactly reproduce the figures in this report:

 1. Clone the repository.
-2. Run all cells in `Mary_Ntim_A1.ipynb` without modifying any parameters.
+2. Run all cells in `Multi_Arm_Bandit_Code.ipynb` without modifying any parameters.
-3. The plots for average reward and optimal action selection will be saved or displayed automatically.
+4. The plots for average reward and optimal action selection will be saved or displayed automatically.
-4. Random seeds and experimental configurations are fixed to ensure replicability across runs.
+5. Random seeds and experimental configurations are fixed to ensure replicability across runs.

 No GPU or external data is required.